AmrGanz/ocp4_kvm_ansible/README.md

 # Which playbook to run:
-- There are two main playbooks:
+- There are two main playbooks [tart_point.yaml and destroy.yaml], and you can use them as follows:
+  - start_point.yaml [Interactive way]:
+    - # ansible-playbook start_point.yaml
+      - The playbook will list the avilabl OCP4 minor and micro versions to select from it manually before it proceeds installing the cluster componenets.
-  - start_point.yaml:
+  - start_point.yaml [Automatic way]:
-    - The playbook will ask you for the required OCP version then start downloading required files, configure cluster VMs, start loadbalancer VM and configure HAProxy.
-It will also start OpenShift 4 deployment
-  - start_point.yaml -e ocpversion=4.3.13
+    - # ansible-playbook start_point.yaml -e ocpversion=4.3.13
-    - The playbook will proceed to donwload and install the required OCP version.
+      - The playbook will proceed to donwload and install the required OCP version "4.3.13 in this example".
   - destroy.yaml
+    - # ansible-playbook destroy.yaml
-    - Destroy "delet" all of the configured VMs and services "will not delete what has been downloaded to save time"
+      - Destroy "delete" all of the configured VMs and services configurations "will not delete what has been downloaded to save time"
+    - # ansible-playbook destroy.yaml -e delete_downloads=true
-    - Pass the parameter "delete_downloads=true" to also delete downloaded files
+      - Pass the parameter "delete_downloads=true" to also delete all of downloaded files "/var/www/html/downloads/ directoy will be deleted"
-    - **ansible-playbook destroy.yaml**

-# OCP 4 Deployment Process:
-[NOTE] The playbook will pause at "Before starting with OCP 4 installation check" task to let you check if all VMs are up and running and check DNS records before proceeding with the OCP deployment to avoid any issue.
+# Detailed Steps:
 - Make sure your are using the "root"
 ```
 [bastionhost]# sudo su -